 Part 3: Interviews

 The UKFS-CDT received a high number of applications; therefore, we will not be able to provide specific feedback.
-However, please find here the assessment criteria, upon which your application was assessed.

 Applicants must hold, or be expected to achieve, a Bachelor or Masters degree in a relevant subject with a first or high upper second-class undergraduate honours degree or equivalent.